janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 ## Lightning talks

+The lighting talks are always lots of fun, its hard to summarize, but watch for them on youtube :)

 ## Emery Berger: compacting memory by meshing

 Really interesting talk on compacting memory using meshing and virtual memory re-mapping.
 Emory demonstrated an 17% reduction in memory usage in a web browser.
 The really fun part of this being that this could be done without having the source code nor recompilation.